Qumulo/docs/rest-api-guide/cloud-data-fabric-v2/v2_portal_spokes.md

 category: /Cloud Data Fabric V2
 methods:
   post:
-    summary: '[preview] Create a spoke portal in the current cluster and propose a relationship between this spoke portal and a hub portal on another cluster.'
+    summary: Create a spoke portal in the current cluster and propose a relationship between this spoke portal and a hub portal on another cluster.
     parameters: []
     response_body:
       schema: "{\n  \"description\": \"v2_portal_spoke\",\n  \"type\": \"object\"\